k88hudson/libtastic/README.md

 I wrote this based on my my experience writing/maintaining a lot of small Javascript libraries for Mozilla, many of which are internal.

-If you're a colleague building something that doesn't need to be published to npm, requires more intensive functional testing, and/or you want to use Task Cluster for CI, you might consider taking a look at Standard8's [example-addon-repo](https://github.com/mozilla/example-addon-repo).
+If you're a colleague (hi! ^_^) building something that doesn't need to be published to npm, requires more intensive functional testing, and/or you want to use Task Cluster for CI, you might consider taking a look at Standard8's [example-addon-repo](https://github.com/mozilla/example-addon-repo).
 It shares a lot of the same principles but is more specifically focused on add-on development, rather than cross-compatible JS libraries.

 ## What is supported?